MEMESCOEP/BlackOpal/README.md

 # CosmosOS-Learning
 My 5th attempt at creating an operating system with Cosmos.
-This time I'll focus on code quality.
+This time I'll focus on code quality, stability, and performance.